ItayRimmler/Efroakh/README.md

 **Efroakh** is a self-programming video game, utilizing neural networks to adapt its gameplay based on player input prompt.

 Currently developing v.2.
-Efroakh v.1 is the program in its first 12 commits.
+Efroakh v.1 is the program in its first 12 commits

 ## Features